Frequently Asked Questions (FAQ)

 • English 2

-• A social studies course
+• A social studies course OR foreign language course

 • A lab science course (biology, chemistry or physics are recommended)